Take the chapter quiz before and after you read this chapter.

 2-17 Should small or sick newborn infants be immunised?

-Low birth weight (less than 2500 g) or sick newborn infants should be given BCG and polio vaccine when they are well enough to be discharged home from hospital.
+Low birth weight (less than 2500 g) or sick newborn infants should be given BCG and oral polio vaccine when they are well enough to be discharged home from hospital.
 By this time some preterm infants may already be a few months old.
 After discharge they can follow the routine immunisation schedule.
-If a preterm infant is older than 6 weeks when it is discharged home, the routine 6 week immunisations can be given at discharge and then repeated at 4 week intervals.
-It is rare that preterm infants need immunisation before they are ready for discharge.
+If a preterm infant is 6 weeks or older when they are discharged home, the routine immunisation schedule can be started.
+It is uncommon that preterm infants need immunisation before they are ready for discharge.

 2-18 Should routine immunisations be given to a sick child?

 There are very few general contraindications to immunisation.
 Infants with a skin rash or minor illness such as a ‘cold,’ cough or mild fever below 38 °C should be immunised.
-If the infant has diarrhoea when OPV is due, give OPV but ask the mother to bring the child back for an extra dose of polio drops when the infant is again well.
-Mark on the card that an extra dose of OPV is needed due to diarrhoea.
+If the infant has diarrhoea oral polio vaccine can still be given.
 It is important to immunise sick and malnourished children to protect them against these illnesses.
 If a child is not immunised because of a minor illness, they may not be brought back later and the opportunity to immunise is lost.

 Minor illnesses and malnutrition are not a contraindications to immunisation.